 After our 8-day trek through the Hohe Tauern in Austria, we still had two days to kill before heading to Munich for our flight back home.
 What to do?
 We thought about squeezing in another short hut trek, but the logistics would have been hectic and besides we knew we'd be too tired anyways after our big trek.
-Searching for ideas, I was poking around in Booking.com and stumbled on a spa hotel located on top of a mountain, not far from Mittersill where we had started and ended our trek.
+Searching for ideas, I was poking around online and stumbled on a spa hotel located on top of a mountain, not far from Mittersill where we had started and ended our trek.
 Interesting...
 We could relax in luxury for two nights while still having epic mountain views right out the window.
 Perfect!
 I booked it.

 We had a tight schedule after our Hohe Tauern trek to catch the buses from Mörtschach through Lienz to Mittersill, then Gundolf drove us ten minutes to the village of Bramberg am Wildkogel just in time to catch the gondola before it closed for the day.
 After saying our goodbyes to Gundolf and a ride up the gondola and a short walk, we arrived at our destination – the Wildkogelhaus, a hotel situated at the top of the Wildkogel ski area with a panoramic view of the western Hohe Tauern mountains across the valley.